 Using existing retail footprint to satisfy last mile demand

-Geno has worked in retail real estate for companies like Advance Auto Parts, FedEx Office and Family Dollar.
-He talks about how retailers are now using existing store fleets for last mile delivery, the challenges those retailers face, and which American retail companies are doing it best.
+Coradini has worked in retail real estate for companies like Advance Auto Parts, FedEx Office and Family Dollar.
+He has insights into how retailers are now using existing store fleets for last-mile delivery, the challenges they face, and which American retail companies are doing it best.